1/2 Leg of Lamb£12.00

 All grass-fed Lamb.

-This recipe transforms a tender half leg of lamb into a show-stopping, cozy meal that sings with classic flavours.
+This recipe transforms a tender half leg of lamb into a show-stopping, cosy meal that sings with classic flavours.
 The lamb, slowly cooked until melt-in-the-mouth tender, pairs beautifully with crisp roasted potatoes that soak up the fragrant pan juices.
 Serve alongside steamed green veg, a crisp salad, or creamy mashed swede for a complete, crowd-pleasing feast.

-1 half leg of lamb (around 1.4 kg)
+1 half leg of lamb

 2–3 sprigs of fresh rosemary or a sprinkle of dried rosemary